justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 document.body.render(page('Hello Updates', 'def'));
 ```

-There a few important things to note even in this very basic example:
+There are a few important things to note even in this very basic example:
 - Templates are _expressions_.
 They do not return a string or DOM, but a
   description of the template and the values in an object called a
   `TemplateResult`.
-- The static strings can never change, and are used to make an HTML `<template>`
+- The static strings can never change and are used to make an HTML `<template>`
   element the first time they are rendered anywhere, without using the values.
 - When a DOM template is rendered to a container for the first time, its
   associated `<template>` element is cloned, bindings are filled, and the
   resulting fragment is inserted into the container.
-- On subsequent renders only the bindings are updated, not the static DOM.
+- On subsequent renders, only the bindings are updated, not the static DOM.
 - Values are written into bindings with XSS-safe APIs.
 Any markup-like text that
   they contain is escaped.

 ### Bindings

-Template literal expressions create "bindings" which are updated separately from
+Template literal expressions create "bindings" that are updated separately from
 the surrounding static strings.
 Static strings are trusted as
-developer-authored, bound values as untrusted as they often will contain
+developer-authored, and bound values are untrusted, as they often will contain
 user-controlled values.

 Bindings can appear only in specific valid locations in the template markup: